Did you start making changes to your diet and want to know where you lose weight first?

 This is why people who are the same height and the same weight can look so radically different.

-As you can clearly see, some people just carry more fat cells than others.
+Some people just carry more fat cells than others.

 So what does this all mean?